 TV stations are all national (Vilnius-based) and while important regional and local newspapers do exist Lithuania may be too small a country to have a strong regional media.

 Main internet portals own scaled-down English versions to cater for expatriate community and also there is The Baltic Times newspaper (joint with Latvia and Estonia).
 Major foreign media reports on key Lithuanian issues but lacking representatives and knowledge in the Baltics they usually base their articles on local media.

 If you are interested only in the most important news and analysis, Truelithuania.com news section provides that.

 Russian and Polish media are more widespread.
 Polish one is largely limited to the Polish minority in southeastern Lithuania (Znad Willi radio, Kurjer Willenskij daily).
 Russian media, on the other hand, is also enjoyed by some non-Russian people who grew up under the Soviet occupation and speaks Russian at near-native levels.

 The aficionados claim Russian TV shows to be of higher budget and thus higher quality.
 Opponents have been quick to note anti-Lithuanian programming of some Russian TV stations.
 Both primarily apply to production created in Russia itself (which has a popularity far outweighing anything created by the local Russian minority).

 History of Lithuanian media

-Whatever the current situation would be it is still lightyears in front of the Soviet occupation era (1940-1990) when the media was all nationalised and heavily censored.
-Crimes and disasters used to remain unreported to promote the "nothing bad happens in the Soviet Union" thought (even the Chernobyl disaster was initially hidden from public, precluding anti-radiation precautions).
+Whatever the current situation would be it is still lightyears in front of the Soviet occupation era (1940-1990) when the media was all nationalized and heavily censored.
+Crimes and disasters used to remain unreported to promote the "nothing bad happens in the Soviet Union" thought (even the Chernobyl disaster was initially hidden from the public, precluding anti-radiation precautions).
 Word of mouth thus used to be the "media" most people would rely on, in addition to ephemeral illegal press.